mandarini/AngularSockets/README.md

 and [DeviceMotionEvent](https://developer.mozilla.org/en-US/docs/Web/API/DeviceMotionEvent)

-and using them to maniputale a cube on our canvas!
+and using them to manipulate a cube on our canvas!